Can AI replicate religious leaders and rituals?

 On the one hand, robots can help suscitate the interest and curiosity of people that are far away from religion.
-AI robots can also increase the involvement of the faithful into religious rituals that become a real attraction in the presence of AI robots.
+AI robots can also increase the involvement of the faithful in religious rituals that become a real attraction in the presence of AI robots.
 Moreover, the involvement of AI in religious rituals will keep religious abreast of the times and help keep religion relevant to our modern world.
-Furthermore, this technology could make the performance of religious rituals cheaper, as we have seen in Japan, and could be very useful in places in which a human priest for some reason is inaccessible such as in the Amazon region where there is a shortage of priests.
+Furthermore, this technology could make the performance of religious rituals cheaper, as we have seen in Japan, and could be very useful in places in which a human priest for some reason is inaccessible, such as in the Amazon region where there is a shortage of priests.
 Finally, with AI machines, faithful will have to worry less about immoral actions of priests and religious figures such as sexual abuse or money scandals.

 On the other hand, robots pose high risks for religion.
 AI technology may make religion impersonal and too mechanised, and may make it hard for faithful to have a deep religious or mystical experience.
 Religious rituals are often about community and human relationships between the faithful and the religious leader.
 This relationship may be lost when the faithful have to relate to impersonal and non-human technology.
-Moreover, AI technology may bring about theological and ethical problems such as the theological problems of free will, pentiment, and after life.
+Moreover, AI technology may bring about theological and ethical problems such as the theological problems of free will and afterlife.
 But also the questions of how an AI priest will handle ethical dilemmas brought to it by the faithful.
 We will discuss these problems more at length below.

 Free will and ethical dilemmas

 The first theological problem is the problem of free will and the human soul.
-If AI technology will develop so far as to create AI robots with free will, people will have to ask themselves whether these robots have a soul.
+If AI technology develops so far as to create AI robots with free will, people will have to ask themselves whether these robots have a soul.
 Up to date, monotheistic religions have considered the soul to be a unique aspect of human beings and have argued that human beings possess a soul as they were made in God’s image.
 Since human beings are endowed with a soul they are able to sin, but can also repent.
 This means that they are in a constant relationship with God.
 But if it is true that artificially intelligent machines will have free will and therefore also a soul, does this imply that they can also establish a relationship with God?
 Kevin Kelly, Christian co-founder of Wired magazine, argues we need to develop “a catechism for robots.”
-She states that “there will be a point in the future when these free-willed beings that we’ve made will say to us, ‘I believe in God.
+He states that “there will be a point in the future when these free-willed beings that we’ve made will say to us, ‘I believe in God.
 What do I do?’
 At that point, we should have a response.”

 AI will change our experience of religion, but collaboration is possible

 The use of AI for religious rituals is still a small phenomenon, yet more and more religious communities may in time incorporate robotics into their religious life.
 These robots are not always powered by AI.
-Nevertheless, it is reasonable to assume that the more the AI technology will develop, the more AI technology will be used in religious rituals.
+Nevertheless, it is reasonable to assume that the more AI technology will develop, the more AI technology will be used in religious rituals.
 This new reality will almost certainly change how people experience faith, religious experiences, and religious rituals.
 It may also change the way humans think about ethical problems and the way they will make ethical decisions.
 We have seen that the emergence of AI technology may bring both positive and negative tidings to our society.
 The real challenge will be to develop a world in which robots and humans are not competitors but rather collaborators.
 Each offers something the other lacks, and they will need to learn to use each other to improve society rather than demise it.

 Interested in similar topics?
 Go to our Dashboard and receive free updates.